WatchOutNewsAgency/wona.github.com/_posts/2021-11-1-summer-diaries-akanksha-verma.md

 author: "Akanksha Verma"
 image: summer_Akanksha.png
 tags: [wona]
-excerpt: "With the pandemic spreading worldwide, there were little to no opportunities for good internships in 2020.
-By the time  2021 began, I had become very excited about working at a good firm."
+excerpt: "It still feels like a dream to me, but yes, this summer, I worked at Google as a STEP Hardware Intern.I was teamed up with my co-step intern... "
 ---

 ![pic0](/images/posts/summer_akanksha_1.jpeg)